SEC Proposes New Disclosure Rules for Cybersecurity Incidents and Governance

 C. Inline XBRL

-The proposed rules would require registrants to tag information provided in response to Item 1.05 of Form 8-K and Items 106 and 407(j) of Regulation S-K (but not Form 20-F) in Inline XBRL.
+The proposed rules would require registrants to tag information provided in response to Item 1.05 of Form 8-K, Items 106 and 407(j) of Regulation S-K and Item 16J of Form 20-F in Inline XBRL.
 The tagging would include block text tagging of narrative disclosure, as well as detail tagging of quantitative amounts.

 III.
 General Takeaways